-- On the flip side, Bang and Azrael can use their Burning Heart (Drive) and Growler Field (projectile absorption) moves to absorb many of Take-Mikazuchi's attacks - including its 100+-hit beam.
+- On the flip side, Tager, Bang and Azrael can use their Sledge (a special move with lots of guardpoint), Burning Heart (Drive) and Growler Field (projectile absorption) moves to absorb many of Take-Mikazuchi's attacks - including its 100+-hit beam.
 Manliness.

 - Punched Across the Room: Can send the player a really, really far distance with but a single punch.
 The punch is fast, but fortunately doesn't do much in the way of damage.

 - SNK Boss: Not as bad as other examples in fighting games, or even in this particular series (hello, Unlimited Ragna) but the amount of damage (chip or otherwise) this thing can do along with its huge supply of health will ensure the fight won't be easy at all.
 A good portion of the fight can be you trying to run to it to get in range all the while it can hit you at really far distance.
 And that's not even mentioning the fact that it has an Astral Heat.

 - “Please, watch over Bang… Kagura… My people… …and above all, my child Homura.”